 Within the Alabama-West Florida Annual Conference Robert has served on the District Committee on Ordained Ministry, Children’s Home Board of Directors, Conference Board of Ordained Ministry, 2000 Alternate Delegate to Southeastern Jurisdictional Conference, 2004 Delegate to General Conference, Board of Directors Alabama State University Wesley Foundation, Director of Continuing Education for the AL-West Florida Conference and has served in numerous other capacities.
-Recently, he was elected as a 2008 Southeastern Jurisdictional Conference Delegate.
+In 2007, he was elected as a 2008 Southeastern Jurisdictional Conference Delegate.

 At the local church level Dr. Spicer has been very intentional in nurturing and developing congregations.
 Some of the ministries that have been established in churches under his leadership include: Child Development Center, Bowen Economic Development, Inc., Southern Regional Christian Academy (a night high school), After School Programs and Summer Academies (elementary and junior high).
 Reverend Spicer attributes much of the work to intentional Bible study participation and active prayer ministries.
 He has been intentionally involved in church growth and new church development work for the past ten years.
 In 2016, Dr. Spicer retired from the United Methodist Church after serving over 21 years.
 He is currently serving on the ministerial staff at Sixth Avenue Baptist Church as the minister of Evangelism and Outreach.